 Here are some tips on how to select and use a tire pressure gauge:

-- Know your tire pressure range.
-Some tires are inflated up to 120 psi, so make sure your tire pressure gauge can read your tire pressure
+Know your tire pressure range.
+Some pickup truck tires are inflated up to 80 psi, so make sure tire pressure gauge has the range.

-- Make sure your gauge is easy to read, with detailed scale graduations that allow you to identify your tire pressure accurately
+Make sure pressure gauge is easy to read, with detailed scale graduations that allow you to identify tire pressure accurately

-- Check that your tire pressure gauge is accurate within the desired pressure measurement range.
-Check your gauge against a known reference or at least against another gauge
+Check that tire pressure gauge is accurate within the desired pressure measurement range.
+Check your pressure gauge against a known reference or at least against another gauge

-- Store your tire pressure gauge in a clean and moisture free environment
+Store tire pressure gauge in a clean and moisture free environment

-- Avoid dropping your tire pressure gauge, or exceeding its maximum pressure reading.
+Avoid dropping tire pressure gauge, or exceeding its maximum pressure reading.
 If a gauge is dropped or over-pressured, check it against a reference to see if it still reads correctly

 It is up to you which tire pressure gauge you prefer.
 You can buy a quality tire pressure gauge in store or online at a very affordable price.
 There are also more expensive tire pressure gauges with advanced features aimed at professional mechanics and hardcore car enthusiasts.